 How often do bath towels needs cleaning?

 Your bath towel is dirty.
 In fact, it’s filthy.
-While you might be squeaky clean, having just showered, when it’s time to dry off, think about all the dead skin cells, saliva, bits of urine etc that you rub off onto your towel.
+While you might be squeaky clean, having just showered, when it’s time to dry off, think about all the dead skin cells, saliva and other things we won't mention that you rub off onto your towel.
 As soon as you’ve used it, a damp towel becomes a hallowed breeding ground for all sorts of bacteria and fungi that live in a bathroom.
 They collect in the fibres of your towel and the longer it’s left, the more opportunities there are for bacteria to thrive and multiply.
 Then, the next time you go to use your bath towel, you’re rubbing all those germs back onto your clean body….

-You can reduce any health risks by washing your bath towels either once a week, or after every three to five uses.
-Anything more and you risk letting your pristine towel go gross.
+You can reduce this risk of bacteria by washing your bath towels either once a week, or after every three to five uses.
+Anything more and you risk letting your pristine towels suffer.
 Something to keep in mind is, if you suffer from body acne or other skin conditions, you may want to wash your towels more frequently.
 In some cases as often as after every use as the bacteria growth on your towels can lead to more breakouts on your skin.

 The art of drying towel